 Choose a program

-Employment of audiologists is expected to grow much faster than the average for all occupations through the year 2018.
-Because hearing loss is strongly associated with aging, rapid growth in the population age 55 and over will cause the number of persons with hearing impairment to increase markedly.
+Employment of audiologists is expected to grow much faster than the average for all occupations through the year 2022.
+Because hearing loss is strongly associated with aging, rapid growth in the population age 55 and over will cause the number of people with hearing impairment to increase markedly.

-In addition, baby boomers are now entering middle age, when the possibility of neurological disorders and associated speech, language and hearing impairments increases.
-Medical advances are also improving the survival rate of premature infants and trauma and stroke victims, who then need assessment and possible treatment.
+In addition, baby boomers are in middle age or beyond, when the possibility of neurological disorders and associated speech, language and hearing impairments increases.
+Medical advances also are improving the survival rate of premature infants and trauma and stroke victims, who then need assessment and possible treatment.

 According to the Department of Labor, the median annual salary for audiologists with a clinical doctorate was about $70,000 in 2012 (most recent data available).
 For those with research doctorates, the median annual salary was $96,097.
 For an audiologist with one to three years of experience, the median starting annual salary was $60,000.

 In addition to base salaries, audiologists also report commissions and bonuses.